learningdungeon/catch_me_if_you_can_GAME/README.md

 # catch_me_if_you_can_GAME
- Quantum educational game hunt the electron using Schrödinger's wave function.
-Built for unitaryHACK 2026.
+ Quantum educational game hunt the electron using Schrödinger's wave function
 # 🌊 Ripple: The Electron Heist

 **A quantum educational game teaching Schrödinger's wave function, measurement collapse, and the uncertainty principle.**